dendronhq/dendron-docs/notes/pkg.nextjs-template.qa.test.md

 });
 ```

+Notice the `test` import from `next-fixture`.
+This is a Playwright [feature](https://playwright.dev/docs/test-fixtures#fixtures-options) allowing to setup, in our case, options that are set for every test.
+You should use that instead of the default `test` from playwright.

 ### Cook/Hints

-- use `--debug` flag to tell playwright to start with debugger in which you can then step through each line in your test
+- use `--debug` flag to tell playwright to start with debugger in which you can then step through each line in your test.

 ## Cook